hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 </p>

 To include the number of genes that were found as Not Significant in any method, we could similarly make a barplot to represent the overlap in results.
-You may notice that we have a few genes that listed `NA`, which is the result of DESeq2 filtering genes as was [discussed earlier](https://hbctraining.github.io/DGE_analysis_scRNAseq/lessons/04_pseudobulk_DE_analysis.html).
+You may notice that we have a few genes that are listed as `NA`, which is the result of DESeq2 filtering genes as was [discussed earlier](https://hbctraining.github.io/DGE_analysis_scRNAseq/lessons/04_pseudobulk_DE_analysis.html).

 ```r
 ggplot(dge, aes(x=sig, fill=sig)) +